DarshanKrishna-DK/Youtube-Comment-Analyser/README.md

 # Youtube-Comment-Analyser
-Web-scrape youtube comments and analyse the same.
+Web-scrape youtube comments and perform sentiment analysis using  Natural Language Processing (NLP) techniques.
+The project is built with Python.